below Western Bluff is the small but most interesting Karst National Park.

 only two have regular guided tours operated by Tasmania's National Parks and

 of the back roads to Cradle.
-Mole Creak is about a 3/4 hour easy drive
+Mole Creak is about an hours easy drive

 King Solomon's Cave and

 Marakoopa Cave are within 10 kilometres of each other.
-When visited in
+We visited in

 hour at the other.
 This enables both caves to be visited after the

 other finishes.
-Tickets paid by cash for either tour can be purchased
+Tickets for tours of both caves need to be purchased

 have access to other caves - by appointment.
 There are many superb caves -